mechmotum/mechmotum.github.io/content/pages/jobs/ski-jump-impact-model-validation.rst

 *Equivalent fall height* has been proposed as an important measure to minimize for the design of safer ski and snowboard jumps [Hubbard2009]_.
-The equivalent fall height is a proxy measure for the impact velocity of a human against a surface.
+The equivalent fall height is a proxy measure for the impact energy of a human against a surface.
 It provides better context for a layperson to perceive the associated danger, i.e. people have a strong experiential sense of the danger associated with falling from a given height.
-Snow terrain park jumps can be designed with a specified equivalent fall height by simulating a particle model of a jumper [Levy2015]_ and this model has been used to develop jump design tools that minimize equivalent fall height [Moore2018]_.
+Snow terrain park jump landing shapes can be designed with a specified equivalent fall height by using a simulation of a particle model of a jumper [Levy2015]_ and this model has been used to develop jump design tools that minimize equivalent fall height [Moore2018]_.

 Prinoth_ develops snow groomers that are used to build public use and professional level terrain parks.
 They have computer aided design and